 The conditional East (and East Asia, in particular) is distinguished by a much higher degree of civilisational-historical, ethno-confessional and national-psychological heterogeneity.
 Unlike the conditional West, which developed under the auspices of a single Christian civilisation, in East Asia such confessional and cultural groupings as Confucian-Buddhist, Islamic, and Christian coexist with each other.
 The forms of the socio-political system are also more diverse in East Asia: authoritarian regimes coexist there with democracies, and the scale of “authoritarianism” and “democracy” there is much wider than in the Euro-Atlantic space.
 Under these conditions, it turns out to be practically impossible to ensure any consensus on common “norms and rules” that should underlie the general order, which in the West yields conflict at the systemic level.

 If we talk about “common values” that could become the basis of international cooperation in East Asia, they are much less obvious than in the West.
 For example, Asian cultures are said to prioritise group interests over the individual, order over freedom, and obligation over rights.
 However, in reality, ethical norms in various countries of the East can either be based on the priority of traditional social hierarchy, or be closer to Western standards, with their emphasis on egalitarianism and equality of opportunity.
-For this reason, building “collective” or “multilateral” security systems based on a common understanding of the principles that underlie them is a much more difficult task in the East than in Europe.

 Quite often, “historic conflicts” are seeded from above for domestic political reasons.
 Using the traumatic memory of the events of the past associated with the injustices committed against their own countries, including those that took place decades and even centuries ago, the leadership of the countries of East Asia achieves the consolidation of the population of their countries around the current government with the help of narratives of “historical grievances”, securing its loyalty.
 In forming an appropriate domestic political environment, such narratives become a significant factor driving confrontation in the relations between these countries and the states that are the sources of these grievances, which leads to serious diplomatic conflicts.